 Also in November 2022, Fremantle acquired 51 per cent of Wildstar Films, a production company focused on natural history documentaries.
 The acquisition is in line with Fremantle's strategic plan to invest in and develop premium production companies and creative talents from around the world.
 The consideration transferred amounted to €19 million, of which €13 million was paid in cash.
 The earn-out consideration amounted to €5 million and the deferred payment to €1 million.
 The preliminary purchase price allocation at a very early stage resulted in provisional goodwill of €14 million, mainly reflecting the expertise of the management and synergy potential with Fremantle.
-Goodwill is not tax deductible and was allocated to the Fremantle cash-generating unit.
+Goodwill is not tax deductible and was allocated to the Fremantle cashgenerating unit.
 Further, in connection with the acquisition, the related put option on the remaining 49 per cent share capital was recognised for an amount of €15 million through equity for the present value of the redemption amount.
 In the financial year 2022, transaction-related costs amounted to €1 million and have been recognised in profit or loss as other operating expenses.
-Since the initial consolidation, Wildstar Films has contributed €7 million to Group revenue and €1 million to Group revenue and €4 million to Group profit or loss.
+Since the initial consolidation, Wildstar Films has contributed €7 million to Group revenue and €1 million to Group profit or loss.
+If consolidated as at 1 January 2022, Wildstar Films would have contributed €62 million to Group revenue and €4 million to Group profit or loss.